NICMx/FORT-validator/docs/installation.md

 ## Dependencies

 > Note: I'm only including this section in case you intend to install Fort in an unlisted OS (and therefore need a little research).
-For: Debians, OpenBSD, CentOS, Fedora, openSUSE Leap, FreeBSD, and Slackware just follow the steps in the sections below.
+For: Debians, OpenBSD, RHEL/CentOS, Fedora, openSUSE Leap, FreeBSD, and Slackware just follow the steps in the sections below.

 The dependencies are